 Enhance Investor Education and Financial Literacy

 Investor education and financial literacy is a key component of sustainable financial markets.
 Understanding the potential risks associated with different financial products, such as price and liquidity risks, and having access to up-to-date and comprehensive market information are essential for making investment decisions.
 Information such as trading statistics, rules and regulations in respect of listing, trading and clearing, market research and survey results, help investors to understand market operations and trends.
 In this respect, the HKEX Market website, in particular the Investment Service Centre

 , serves as an effective platform to convey educational and regulatory information to the public, and the HKEXnews

 website is a dedicated issuer website which provides the investing public with convenient online access to issuers’ latest published information.
 Publications such as HKEX surveys and research papers

 are also useful materials for understanding the prevailing securities and derivatives market conditions.

-Our Stock Market Information Donation Programme enables the public to view listed issuer documents and market information at a number of public libraries and universities and technical college libraries in Hong Kong.
-In addition, a 50% discount is offered to academics for the subscription of historical securities market data.
-Online payment and download are available for easy access.
+Our Stock Market Information Donation Programme enables the public to view market information at a number of public libraries in Hong Kong.
 Our own Exchange Exhibition Hall

 is enriched with exhibits of the development of the financial markets and is open to interested group at request.

-HKEX regularly provides educational programmes on futures and options to EPs, conducts seminars and workshops for industry associations and retail investors, as well as provides speakers for Hong Kong Securities and Investment Institute’s educational courses.
+HKEX regularly provides educational programmes on its securities and derivatives products to EPs, conducts seminars and workshops for industry associations and retail investors, as well as provides speakers for Hong Kong Securities and Investment Institute’s educational courses.